kratisto/docs/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 ### FRR configuration for Hosts

-***All of the following parameters should ne present in the /etc/frr/frr.conf configuration file of the hosts.***
+***All of the following parameters should be present in the /etc/frr/frr.conf configuration file of the hosts.***

 #### Prefix list and Route Map Configuration

-***This configuration below is a suggested setup to prevent any unexpected announcement between BGP peers.***
+***The configuration below is a suggested setup to prevent any unexpected announcement between BGP peers.***

 In the following example :
 - Hosts only accept default routes from RS;